Manjil-Bajgain/cybersecurity-portfolio/README.md

 # cybersecurity-portfolio
-Practical cybersecurity tasks using SQL filtering and Linux file permission management to secure systems and investigate suspicious activities.
+A growing collection of practical cybersecurity tasks focused on real-world skills in SQL filtering, Linux file permission management, and system investigation.
+This portfolio is part of my continuous learning and hands-on practice in securing systems and identifying suspicious activities.